 A financial Powerhouse that Could Easily Collapse

 As the site has evolved, so too have its financial fortunes.
 Although estimates vary, GoBankingRates pegs its value at £105 billion and market cap between £263 billion and £356 billion.
 Given its prominence, Facebook has become a default investment for traders.
 Typically topping the list stocks on CFD (contracts for difference) trading charts, Mark Zuckerberg’s company is a major player in the financial world.
-Indeed, at online brokerage IG, CFD trading options for Facebook are often discussed in daily insights and traders flock to invest in this option, as it’s a familiar name to almost everyone.

 Because so many tech companies feed into Facebook, however, any stock movements have a knock-on effect.
 In that sense, Facebook has become a barometer for tech investors over the last decade.
 Still, with competitors starting to gain traction and its reputation taking a battering in recent years, its status is by no means secure.
 Although it would take a lot to remove it from the top of the tech industry, it needs to change if it wants to maintain its lofty position.